Rules and Regulations

 - It is the responsibility of each participant to be aware of and responsive to all flags, signals and instructions from corner workers and emergency personnel (see also "Flag Information").

 - Passing will be permitted anywhere on the race track.
 Although "point-by" signals are always recommended, they are MANDATORY in corners.
 This rule will be strictly enforced.
+The are no "point-by" requirements for unrestricted passing events.

 - Racing is expressly prohibited at any time during DMTD events.